MicrosoftEdge/Demos/reader/README.md

     1. A theme switcher drop-down is displayed in the top-right corner.
 Use it to switch to a different theme, or click the star icon to build your own theme using an eye dropper tool.
     1. Select text in the article and click **Highlight** to create highlighted snippets of text.
 Clicking on an existing snippet scrolls to it.
 You can also delete snippets.
     1. You can also reload the reader later to restore the latest article and highlights.
+1. You can paste multiple articles and they will all be stored locally.
+When accessing the app, all articles are listed, and you can go back and forth between them using the browser navigation buttons.

 ## About the APIs used